daveyarwood/blog.djy.io/src/_drafts/fixing-timing-issues-in-tests.md

 # The problem

-So now we want to test that, when a user votes for their favorite flavor, the data shows that their vote was counted.
+We want to test that, when a user votes for their favorite flavor, the data shows that their vote was counted.

 {% highlight kotlin %}
 fun voteCountedForRockyRoad() : Boolean {